triton-inference-server/pytriton/docs/deploying_models.md

 ### Exposing ports

-The library uses Triton Inference Server that exposes the HTTP, gRPC and metrics ports for communication.
-In default configuration the following ports has to be exposed:
+The library uses the Triton Inference Server, which exposes the HTTP, gRPC, and metrics ports for communication.
+In the default configuration, the following ports have to be exposed:

 - 8000 for HTTP
 - 8001 for gRPC
 - 8002 for metrics

-If the library inside Docker container the ports can be exposed through passing extra argument to `docker run` command.
-Example of passing ports configuration:
+If the library is inside a Docker container, the ports can be exposed by passing an extra argument to the `docker run` command.
+An example of passing ports configuration:

 <!--pytest.mark.skip-->